equinor/design-system/README.md

 ## EDS Core React

-The main implementation of the EDS.
+This is the main implementation of the EDS, and will eventually contain accessible React components of each and every EDS component in Figma.

 ### Installation